Find New Article Ideas in Previous Articles

 Recently, a reader commented that instead of trying to jog my mother's memory toward the correct facts, it is better to journey back with her into period she remembers.
 It makes sense, but for my own satisfaction, I have to research the advantages.
 That sounds to me like an idea for a new article.

-Instead of answering a question or an objection with a two-hundred word explanation, why not suggest that they read your new article for further clarification?
+Instead of answering a question or an objection with a two-hundred word explanation, why not make your answer into a new article in which readers can find further clarification?

 Expand your article ideas by writing on old themes from new perspectives.
 Although you may be more comfortable with your original viewpoint, you can only grow by attempting to view the same situation from another position.

 - You wrote about the cities and architectural upgrades in Puerto Rico; now write about the people and the culture.

 - You wrote for individuals obsessed with their physical appearance; now write for people who neglect their physical appearance.